 Beyond Nobel Prizes—Nurturing Pioneer-Driven, Nobel-Caliber Talent

-Looking ahead, President Park believes universities must focus not only on academic achievement, but also on cultivating insight, creativity, and entrepreneurial thinking.
+Looking ahead, President Park believes universities must focus not only on academic achievement, but also on cultivating individuals capable of connecting scientific discovery with real-world innovation.

 Diagram of the UNIAI system configuration. | Image Credit: IT Strategy Team